OSS-Deepak/datastructure_javascript/README.md

-This is javascript implementations of comman datastructures like linkedlist,stacks,trees etc
+This is javascript(Node.js) implementations of comman datastructures like linkedlist,stacks,trees etc